MagTun/Smartplug-esp8266-turn-automatically-DIY-PM-filter-with-lufdaten-sensor/README.md

 # Turn automatically a PM filter with a smartplug (esp8266) based on the Lufdaten sensor data

 ## What you need
-- a smart plug with tasmota already installed or plug with an esp8266 (if you also managed to "brick" it go to the section "how to unbrick it?')
+- a smart plug with tasmota already installed (you can find a list of plug with plug preinstalled with tasmota [here](https://templates.blakadder.com/plug.html)) or plug with an esp8266 (if you also managed to "brick" it go to the section "how to unbrick it?')

 ## Basic/general info about tasmota
 With tasmota you can directly send a command and save/edit a script from a web interface (you don't need to build + upload the bin file to change your code).
 It takes ≈7seconds for the plug to save the script and restart.